 With more features and higher quality materials, both these watches are water resistant up to 200 meters.

-However, you’ll see that they’re very different from one another.
+However, it's easy to see that they’re very different from one another.

-Here’s another one you can wear as both a field watch and with a nice suit.
+Here’s one of the best products you can wear as both a field watch and with a nice suit.

 The scratch resistant sapphire crystal, stainless steel case, and the leather strap all work together to create a good-looking, yet very functional watch.

 The watch itself is water resistant up to 200 meters, but it’s unclear whether the leather strap is good for diving